Overview

 glycan_structure objects.

-The smap functions (think “structure
+The smap functions are structure-aware alternatives to

-glycan-aware.
-They understand the unique structure
+purrr mapping functions.
+They understand the unique

 vertex_counts <- smap_int(large_struc, ~ igraph::vcount(.x))